grpc/grpc-community/contributor_ladder.md

 The process for a Contributor to become an Organization Member is as follows:

 The official list of Org Members is kept up to date [here](contributors/organization_members.md).
 Anyone may create a PR to propose the addition of a new Organization Member.
-With the approval of two existing Organization Members (or higher), the PR must be merged.
+The PR must have the approval of two existing Organization Members (or higher).
+If the author of the PR is not the nominee, then the nominee must comment on the PR indicating their support for the new role and its responsibilities.
+If all of the above conditions are met, the PR must be merged.

 ### Lieutenant